 Scoop out cookie batter on a tray lined with parchment paper.

 Place tray on a 350F preheated oven for 18 minutes.
 Cool cookies.
 Eat.

 This recipe is inspired from an African Mbatata cookie recipe.
 I have made the flour whole wheat, instead of white flour, and added rolled oats for chewiness in the cookie.

 For the folks who are ultra-sensitive to the smell of eggs, (you know who you are, ahem…myself included), you might want to mask the smell with cinnamon or other spice.
 Even though there is only 1 egg in the cookie batter, adults with an extra-sensitive nose might detect it :).
 Kids would not care!!
 My kids really loved it.
 My 2-year old nephew was a fan too…yay!!

 If you have holidays ongoing, the kids are always looking for something to snack on.
 Rather than buy store bought cookies, try making these nutritious cookies.
 I used a small cookie scoop and made these small, so that I could control the portion sizes.

-If you give the sweet potato cookie a try, share your comments down below or on my Facebook page.
+If you give the sweet potato cookie a try, share your comments down below.
 As always, I love hearing from you!!